-Coronavirus: suspension on PSED reporting obligations
+Coronavirus: PSED reporting obligations

 The Commission is the regulator of the PSED and our approach is to work with public authorities to encourage, guide, monitor and regulate activity on the public sector equality duty.